sveltejs/kit/documentation/docs/01-routing.md

 ### Endpoints

 Endpoints are modules written in `.js` (or `.ts`) files that export functions corresponding to HTTP methods.
 Each function receives HTTP `request` and `context` objects as arguments.
-This is useful for creating a JSON API.
 For example our hypothetical blog page, `/blog/cool-article`, might request data from `/blog/cool-article.json`, which could be represented by a `src/routes/blog/[slug].json.js` endpoint:

 ```js
 import db from '$lib/database';